rmjordas/alys/docs/Home.md

 }
 ```

+### Why Exclude Internet Explorer

+Internet Explorer is an outdated and insecure browser and users who still use it
+should consider upgrading to a better supported browser such as Mozilla Firefox
+or Google Chrome.

+That said, occasional testing is still done in Internet Explorer 11 but any
+feature that works with modern browsers and won't render correctly in Internet
+Explorer will not be patched.
+If you have a solution for these issues, you are
+very much welcome to open a [pull request](CONTRIBUTING.md).

 The table below summarizes alys' support for browsers:

 | Platform | ![firefox] | ![chrome] | ![safari] | ![opera] | ![edge] |